 - Regularly check your toilet and piping for leaks.
 Leaks cannot be heard until they reach a rate of approximately 300 litres per day (which can roughly double your average daily usage), which is why it is important to make use of leak detection tablets.
 If you wish to install new, more efficient toilets, check out our toilet rebate program.

 - Strongly consider installing a low flow showerhead and toilet.
 A low flow showerhead will reduce water consumption by 30-50%.
-Water conservation kits are available from the Engineering Department at a small cost.

 - Insulate hot water pipes to get hot water faster.